2014 Norwegian Football Cup

-The 2014 Norwegian Football Cup is the 109th season of the Norwegian annual knockout football tournament.
+The 2014 Norwegian Football Cup was the 109th season of the Norwegian annual knockout football tournament.
 It began with qualification matches in March 2014.
 The first round was played 24 and 25 April 2014 and the tournament ended with the final on 23 November 2014.

 Molde won the title after defeating Odd 2–0 in the final.
 The achievement made Molde the first club to win back-to-back Norwegian Cup titles since Lillestrøm defended their title in 1978.
 The victory would have earned Molde a place in the second qualifying round of the 2015–16 UEFA Europa League, but since the club already had qualified to the 2015–16 UEFA Champions League as winners of the 2014 Tippeligaen, this berth was passed down to Strømsgodset, fourth-place fininshers in the league.

 Calendar

 Below are the dates for each round as given by the official schedule:

 Qualifying rounds

 First round

 The 47 winners from the Second Qualifying Round joined with 81 clubs from the Tippeligaen, 1. divisjon and 2. divisjon in this round of the competition.